Sports and Leisure Management

-Sports and Leisure Management Limited (SLM) is a leisure management company that was formed in Hinckley, Leicestershire, United Kingdom in 1987.
+Sports and Leisure Management Limited (SLM) is a leisure management company that was formed in Hinckley, Leicestershire, England in 1987.
 It trades under the name Everyone Active, which is its consumer brand.
-At present, the company manages over 200 leisure centres on the behalf of over 50 local authorities and trusts all over England.
+At present, the company manages over 200 leisure centres on the behalf of over 50 local authorities and trusts in England.
 It provides sports and leisure services to approximately 2.7million members and caters for 3.2million visitors each month.

 As a leisure management company, its usual modus operandi is to bid for the rights to managing a wide variety of council-owned leisure properties, including swimming pools, gyms, outdoor athletics centres, outdoor football, hockey and tennis courts and sports halls.
 Most of its sites, however, have a combination of some or all of these facilities.

 History

 Founded in 1987 by ex-CEO, Stephen Hulme, Everyone Active’s first centre in Hinckley, Leicestershire, opened in 1988, in partnership with Hinckley and Bosworth Council.
 Although the company no longer runs that centre, its headquarters are still located in this same Leicestershire town.